sappelhoff/lndw2022/README.md

 where the first factor before the `_` refer to the state of the eyes, and the second factor (after the `_`) refers to the activity.
-After each marker, there are some seconds of data during which the respective activity was performed by the test session participant.
+After each marker, there are at least 8 seconds of data during which the respective activity was performed by the test session participant.

 # Files in this repository